Peptide Storage Guide

 Lyophilized peptides are the most stable form.
 The freeze-drying process removes moisture, which is the primary cause of peptide degradation.

-For long-term storage, keep lyophilized peptides in a freezer:
+For maximum shelf life, store lyophilized peptides in a freezer:

 Storing Reconstituted Peptides

-Once you add bacteriostatic water to a peptide, the storage requirements change significantly.
+Once you add bacteriostatic water, storage requirements change significantly.

 Always Refrigerate